The Best Climbing Harness for Men Review

 All-around harnesses are the workhorse models that work great for almost all disciplines, and as a result, this is the style of harness that's best for most people.
 The trade-offs for getting a harness that's good for everything rather than just one thing are usually extremely small.
 Although all-around models are less comfortable than big wall harnesses, they are often padded enough that hanging won't hurt, and they don't weigh as much as their big wall cousins.
 They have at least four gear loops and often a haul loop.
 Sometimes they have adjustable leg loops, sometimes they don't.
 The best all-around harness we tested was the Arc'teryx AR-395a, which is why it won our Editors' Choice Award.
 Our testers also found the Petzl Sama, Black Diamond Chaos, Petzl Corax, Black Diamond Momentum, and the Mammut Ophir 3 Slide all to be good all-around models.

 Big wall harnesses are made for extended periods of hanging and are quite padded.
 They are the most comfortable type of rock climbing harnesses since they are beefy all the way around and are much heavier than the harnesses in this review.
 Because of the bulky padding, they aren't even close to as mobile or comfortable when standing as an all-around harnesses.
-Because they are so specific, we didn't include them in this review, but be sure to check out our Big Wall Harness review.
+Because they are so specific, we didn't include them in this review.

 Criteria for Evaluation